Why The Novel Coronavirus Has The Power To Launch A Pandemic

 Not only did the novel coronavirus come from animals, it also appears to have the ability to jump from humans to animals, including their pets — and possibly back again.

-The virus likely originated in bats and spilled over to humans because of some unlucky coincidence, where a person was "in the wrong place at the wrong time" and came in contact with a bat or an intermediary animal that happened to be infected with this particular virus, says Carolos Zembrana-Torrelio, an ecologist with the nonprofit organization EcoHealth Alliance.
+The virus likely originated in bats and spilled over to humans because of some unlucky coincidence, where a person was "in the wrong place at the wrong time" and came in contact with a bat or an intermediary animal that happened to be infected with this particular virus, says Carlos Zambrana-Torrelio, an ecologist with the nonprofit organization EcoHealth Alliance.

-Now, researchers have found humans have occasionally infected their pet dogs and cats as well as several lions and tigers at the New York Zoo.
+Now, researchers have found humans have occasionally infected their pet dogs and cats as well as lions and tigers at the Bronx Zoo.
 There's no evidence yet of dogs and cats passing it to people, but sick minks on Dutch fur farms are thought to have given the coronavirus back to humans.

-This could mean that if the virus starts circulating regularly among animals that we handle or live with, it may be really hard to ever get rid of it, says Freeman. "[If] there's an animal reservoir, there's always that possibility that the virus could come back in a spillover event," she says.
+This could mean that if the virus starts circulating regularly among animals that we handle or live with, it may be really hard to get rid of it, Freeman says. "[If] there's an animal reservoir, there's always that possibility that the virus could come back in a spillover event," she says.
 In other words, a community could be virus-free only to have it reintroduced by a visiting animal.

-...and this virus has the element of surprise.
+... and this virus has the element of surprise

 The world has never dealt with a pandemic caused by a highly dangerous coronavirus before.
-This means everyone in the world is likely susceptible to it and also that, in the beginning "we knew nothing about it — it was a brand new virus," says Pruijssers.
+This means everyone in the world is likely susceptible to it and also that, in the beginning "we knew nothing about it — it was a brand new virus," Pruijssers says.
 And that lack of knowledge about treatments and control has contributed to the virus's ability to spread.

-Unlike flu, which has been known to researchers for centuries, this novel coronavirus has required researchers to figure out everything from scratch — how it spreads, who's most likely to get very sick from it, and how to combat it with drugs and vaccines.
+Unlike flu, which has been known to researchers for centuries, this novel coronavirus has required researchers to figure out everything from scratch — how it spreads, who's most likely to get sick from it and how to combat it with drugs and vaccines.

-There's still a lot we don't know, says Pruijssers, and we're learning fast.
+There's still a lot we don't know, Pruijssers says, and we're learning fast.
 But not fast enough to have stopped this pandemic from happening.